Reporting and Fees

 What information has to be reported?

-Please review the State Water Board's Options for Measuring Extraction Volumes (PDF) regarding options for measuring groundwater extraction volumes.
 If a groundwater extractor chooses to use a different approach than is outlined in this guide, the device or method used must be satisfactory to the State Water Board.
 Please refer to the guide for more information.

 Groundwater extraction reports must be filed online through the State Water Board's online Groundwater Extraction Annual Reporting System (GEARS) web portal (see below).
-To submit your annual extraction report, you must register an account with GEARS, plot and describe your well(s) and extracted groundwater use, and then enter your monthly groundwater extractions.
+To submit your annual extraction report, you must register an account with GEARS, plot and describe your well(s) and extracted groundwater use, and then enter your monthly groundwater extraction volumes.

 Tutorial videos for GEARS are available for: